Since July 2012, BCT has invested £38.4m (at Dec 21) worth of improvements on the Byker Estate.

 BCT’s investment programme has been delivering a number of different projects to refurbish and improve homes and the neighbourhood.

-BCT is continuing to deliver improvements across the Estate.
-Here are a selection of works that are ongoing or coming up.
+BCT is continuing to deliver improvements across the estate.
+Here is a selection of works that are ongoing or coming up.

 Over 150 unimproved homes have been modernised internally to the Decent Homes Standard.
 There is a small amount of properties that have not been modernised internally, and BCT continue to consult these customers to have the improvement works carried out which includes new kitchens, bathrooms, rewiring and other repairs.

-Secureshield Ltd has been appointed to replace the original communal lighting to 15 stilt and communal blocks across the Estate.
-All residents affected will be contacted by BCT ahead of the works commencing in April 21.
+Secureshield Ltd have completed all works to replace the original communal lighting to 15 stilt and communal blocks across the Estate.

 Work commenced on the £9.7m refurbishment project of the Grade II* listed iconic Byker Wall and link blocks in April 2014.
 This included a full external fabric overhaul of 400 flats and maisonettes benefiting from the significant improvements (including having new windows and doors fitted).